Frequently Asked Questions

 Are herbs safe?
 Chinese herbs are very safe when prescribed correctly by a properly trained practitioner.
-Over the centuries doctors have compiled detailed information about the pharmacopoiea and placed great emphasis on the protection of the patient.
+Over the centuries doctors have compiled detailed information about pharmacopeia and placed great emphasis on the protection of the patient.
 Adverse reactions can occur with any form of medicine.
-In the case of Chinese herbal medicine these are rare.
+In the case of Chinese herbal medicine, these are rare.
 Your herbalist will provide guidance on this to all patients.

 What about reports of Endangered species?
 FSW is greatly concerned about the threat to wild animals and plants that have come as a result of the growth in demand for traditional medicines.
 We strongly condemn the illegal trade in endangered species and have a strict policy prohibiting the use of any type of endangered species by any of our Members.

 How much does it cost?
 Why are there no prices on your page?
-We offer a 30 minute consultation and an opportunity to discuss any concerns you have with the acupuncturist.
-This is the time where you will get the opportunity to discuss your needs and what you hope to get out of treatment.
+Consultations are available and a great opportunity to discuss any concerns you have with one of our team.
+This is a perfect time and opportunity to discuss your needs and what you hope to get out of treatment.
 This is also the time where we get to discuss treatment plans, frequency of treatment, and realistic expectations to reach your treatment goals.
-We will also discuss pricing in this consultation and cover the options and packages available to help you get the most out of your treatments based on your individual needs.
+We are happy to discuss pricing in this consultation and cover the options and packages available to help you get the most out of your treatments based on your individual needs.

 Does insurance cover acupuncture?
 Some insurance does.
 You should check with your insurance plan directly.
 We do not bill insurance at Five Shen Wellness.
-We are always happy to provide you with a receipt for services rendered if you would like to submit a claim to your insurance company.
+We are always happy to provide you with a receipt for services rendered if you would like to submit a claim on your own behalf to your insurance company.

 Can I use my flexible spending account for treatment?
 Many patients use Health Savings Accounts (HSA) cards or Flexible Spending Accounts (FSA) to pay for their treatments.